 Want to road trip the US?
-If you are looking for some inspiration for your next great American road trip, I have put together a list of the best road trips in the USA according to some of my fellow travel bloggers.
-(And make sure to check out my complete road trip packing list and road trip music playlist to make sure you have all your road trip essentials before you go!)
+If you are looking for road trip inspiration and ideas for your next great American road trip, I have put together a list of the best road trips in the USA as suggested by my fellow travel bloggers.
+(And make sure to check out my essential road trip packing list (with free printable pdf) and road trip music playlist to make sure you have all your road trip essentials before you go!)

 Best Road Trips in the USA